Student Achievement, Five-year Graduation Rates & Retention

 Graduation Rates are based on the IPEDS methodology: The entering cohort includes degree undergraduates who enrolled for the first time in college either in the fall or in one of the two preceding summer sessions and who are enrolled full-time in that fall.
 These criteria are based on a cohort of first-time freshmen continuously enrolled until graduation and do not include transfer students or returning students.

-Table 10 below documents the graduation rates for four, five, and six year graduates along with UNC peer groups.
-Since 2007, ECSU has averaged a 39.2% 6-year graduation rate over a 7 year period.
-That rate, while below the Target UNC rate is consistent with ECSU's peer institutions comparison target rates.
-The 2014 cohort shows a nearly 5% increase in the 5-year graduation rate and is the highest graduation rate (38.7) since 2007.
+Table 13 below documents the graduation rates for four, five, and six-year graduates along with UNC peer groups.
+Since 2011, ECSU has averaged a 41.5% 6-year graduation rate over a 7-year period.
+That rate, while below the target UNC rate is consistent with ECSU’s peer institutions comparison target rates.
+The 2019 cohort shows an increase of over 0.2% in the 5-year graduation rate and close to previous years.

-Table 10.
-6-Year Graduation Rates Goals and Actuals
+Table 13: 5-Year Graduation Rates Goals and Actuals

 Peers